Emperor Xuan of Han

-Emperor Xuan of Han (漢宣帝; 91 BC – 10 January 48 BC), born Liu Bingyi (劉病已), was the tenth emperor of the Han dynasty, reigning from 74 to 48 BC, and was one of the only four Western Han emperors to receive a temple name (along with Emperor Gaozu, Emperor Wen and Emperor Wu).
-During his reign, the Han dynasty prospered economically and militarily became a regional superpower, and was considered by many to be the peak period of the entire Han history.
-His time of rule, along with his predecessor Emperor Zhao's are known by historians as Zhaoxuan Restoration (昭宣中興).
-He was succeeded by his son Emperor Yuan after his death in 48 BC.
+Emperor Xuan of Han (漢宣帝; 91 BC – 10 January 48 BC), born Liu Bingyi (劉病已) and later renamed Liu Xun (劉詢), was the tenth emperor of the Han dynasty, reigning from 74 to 48 BC.
+During his reign, the Han dynasty recovered economically from the prior attritions of the costly Han–Xiongnu War and militarily dominated the Far East and Central Asia to become the regional superpower, thus establishing the first period of Pax Sinica.
+As a result, Emperor Xuan was one of the only four Western Han emperors to be posthumously honored with a temple name, along with Emperor Gaozu (who founded the Han dynasty), Emperor Wen (who ended the Lü Clan disturbance and started the prosperous Rule of Wen and Jing) and Emperor Wu (who greatly expanded the Han Empire's territory and sphere of influence).

-Emperor Xuan's life story was a riches-to-rags-to-riches story.
-He was born a prince as a great-grandson of Emperor Wu.
-His grandfather Liu Ju, was a son of Emperor Wu and Empress Wei and the crown prince of the Han Empire, who in 91 BC was framed for witchcraft practice against Emperor Wu and committed suicide after being forced into a failed uprising.
-His father Liu Jin (劉進) also died in that turmoil, along with the rest of his family.

-Emperor Xuan was only a months-old infant at the time and only survived due to the protection of the sympathetic prison warden Bing Ji, and lived his youth as a commoner after being released by a nationwide amnesty from Emperor Wu in 87 BC.
-After Liu He's short 27-day reign in 74 BC, the 17-year-old Liu Bingyi was selected by Huo Guang (the half-brother of Liu Bingyi's great-cousin Huo Qubing) for the throne, inheriting the crown that ironically would have been his anyway if his grandfather's rebellion in 91 BC hadn't happened.
+Emperor Xuan's life was a "riches-to-rags-to-riches" story.
+He was born a prince as the eldest great-grandson of Emperor Wu and the only grandchild of crown prince Liu Ju, making him then the third heir to the Han throne in the primogenital line of succession.
+His grandfather was the firstborn son of Emperor Wu with Empress Wei Zifu and the heir apparent of the Han Empire, who also had served as the prince regent for near two decades, but was framed for witchcraft practice against Emperor Wu and committed suicide after being forced into a failed uprising to purge the conspirators in 91 BC.
+His father Liu Jin (劉進) was also killed in that political turmoil, along with the rest of his family.
+The orphaned Liu Bingyi was then only a month-old infant who was thrown into prison as kin punishment and only survived due to the protective custody of a sympathetic prison warden named Bing Ji, and he lived his youth away from the palaces like a commoner after being pardoned by a nationwide amnesty from Emperor Wu in 87 BC.
+After the death of the childless Emperor Zhao and subsequently Liu He's short 27-day reign in 74 BC, the 17-year-old Liu Bingyi was selected by the statesman Huo Guang (the half-brother of Liu Bingyi's great-cousin Huo Qubing) for the throne, inheriting the crown that ironically would have been his anyway if his grandfather's rebellion in 91 BC hadn't happened or had succeeded.